2017 New York City ePrix

-The 2017 New York City ePrix (formally the 2017 FIA Formula E Qualcomm New York City ePrix) were a pair of Formula E electric car races held on 15 and 16 July 2017 at Brooklyn Street Circuit in Red Hook, Brooklyn before a two-day crowd of 20,000 people.
+The 2017 New York City ePrix (formally the 2017 FIA Formula E Qualcomm New York City ePrix) were a pair of Formula E electric car races held on July 15 and 16, 2017 at Brooklyn Street Circuit in Red Hook, Brooklyn before a two-day crowd of 20,000 people.
 They were the ninth and tenth races of the 2016–17 Formula E Championship and the first New York City ePrix.
-The first race, contested over 43 laps on 15 July, was won by Virgin driver Sam Bird after starting from fourth place.
+The first race, contested over 43 laps on July 15, was won by Virgin driver Sam Bird after starting from fourth place.
 The Techeetah duo of Jean-Éric Vergne and Stéphane Sarrazin took second and third.
 The longer 49-lap race held the next day was won by Bird from pole position.
 Mahindra teammates Felix Rosenqvist and Nick Heidfeld finished second and third.

 Alex Lynn started from pole position for the first race by recording the fastest lap in qualifying, but Daniel Abt passed him at the start.
 Abt elected to conserve electrical energy, meaning he could not establish a significant lead at the front and later struggled with his brakes, prompting his team to request he focus on harvesting electrical energy.
 After twice not being able to pass Abt two laps previously, Bird overtook Abt for first the lead on lap 16.
 Bird maintained the lead after switching into a second car, until a safety car was necessitated for Heidfeld's car.
 At the lap 41-restart, Bird blocked a pass by Vergne on the final lap to win.
 There were two lead changes among two different drivers during the course of the race.